 How to measure for replacement cushions

 Record inside seat width, seat depth, and cushion thickness.
-Also note whether the cushion has squared corners or a rounded front edge; small shape differences affect fit and appearance.
+Also note whether the cushion has square corners, rounded edges, or a T-shape, because small shape differences affect fit.

 How to check if a sofa will fit through a narrow hallway corner

-Measure the corner clearance (doorway to opposite wall) and compare it to the sofa’s diagonal depth and overall depth.
-When in doubt, the corner is the constraint, not the hallway length.
+Measure the corner clearance from the opening to the opposite wall, then compare that space to the sofa's diagonal depth and overall depth.
+If the move looks close, the turn is usually the deciding point.

 Inches vs centimeters for sofa dimensions